Anabaptism: South and central Germany, Austria and Alsace

 South German Anabaptism had its roots in German mysticism.
 Andreas Karlstadt, who first worked alongside Martin Luther, is seen as a forerunner of South German Anabaptism because of his reforming theology that rejected many Catholic practices, including infant baptism.
-However, Karlstadt is not known to have been "rebaptized", nor to have taught it.
-Hans Denck and Hans Hut, both with German Mystical background (in connection with Thomas Müntzer) both accepted "rebaptism", but Denck eventually backed off from the idea under pressure.
-Hans Hut is said to have brought more people into early Anabaptism than all the other Anabaptist evangelists of his time put together.
+However, Karlstadt is neither known to have been "rebaptized", nor to have taught it.
+Hans Denck and Hans Hut, both with German mystical background (in connection with Thomas Müntzer) both accepted "rebaptism", but Denck eventually backed off from the idea under pressure.
+Hut is said to have brought more people into early Anabaptism than all the other Anabaptist evangelists of his time put together.

 However, there may have been confusion about what his baptism (at least some of the times it was done by making the sign of the Tau on the forehead) may have meant to the recipient.
 Some seem to have taken it as a sign by which they would escape the apocalyptical revenge of the Turks that Hut predicted.
 Hut even went so far as to predict a 1528 coming of the kingdom of God.
 When the prediction failed, some of his converts became discouraged and left the Anabaptist movement.
-The large congregation of Anabaptists at Augsburg fell apart (partly because of persecution) and those who stayed with Anabaptist ideas were absorbed into Swiss and Moravia Anabaptist congregations.
+The large congregation of Anabaptists at Augsburg fell apart (partly because of persecution) and those who stayed with Anabaptist ideas were absorbed into Swiss and Moravian Anabaptist congregations.
 Pilgram Marpeck was another notable leader in early South German Anabaptism who attempted to steer between the two extremes of Denck's inner Holiness and the legalistic standards of the other Anabaptists.